 1.)
-RELATIONSHIPS - Human connections that develop friendships and trust and cause us to dialog, plan, work, play and pray together with purpose and love.
+RELATIONSHIPS - Human connections that develop friendships and trust and cause us to dream, dialog, plan, work, play and pray together with purpose, respect and love.

 "The measure of our compassion is not in our service of those on the margins but in our willingness to see ourselves in kinship with them." - Fr.
 Gregory Boyle, S.J., from his book Tattoos on the Heart: The Power of Boundless Compassion

 2.)
-MUTUALITY - Equitable, two-way relationships through which we strive as much to give as we hope to receive from one another.
+MUTUALITY - Equitable, two-way relationships through which we strive as much or more to give to others as we hope to receive from them.